 Entrance to the Castel Sant’Angelo costs €15 full price, €7 reduced price.
 Admission is free every first Sunday of the month.

-Please note that during high season and school holidays, long queues often form at the entrance to the castle (the number of visitors authorised inside the castle is limited).
+⚠️ Heads up!
+During peak season and school holidays, expect long lines at the castle entrance (visitor numbers are limited based on crowd levels).
 To avoid having to wait or postpone your visit, you can opt for a skip-the-line ticket, even if it is a little more expensive.
 Find out more here.

 The entrance to Castel Sant’Angelo is also included in the Omnia Card.